 For these reasons, we recommend that the Supreme Court carefully and methodically evaluate the structural tensions that have been created by mandating that the WSBA be responsible for staffing the six Court-created boards.
-On possibility to be explored is transferring some of these boards to the Administrative Office of the Courts.
+One possibility to be explored is transferring some of these boards to the Administrative Office of the Courts.
 If the Court determines that the WSBA is still the right "home" for one or more of these boards, then it should work with the Board of Governors to identify sufficient funding for the tasks involved.
-For example, if the Court decides that license fees are an appropriate funding source, then the Court should ensure that an appropriate portion of the fees are mandatory and cannot be reduced through a referendum or other means.
+The Court might consider a separate assessment, where appropriate, to defray the costs.
+But, if the Court decides that license fees are an appropriate funding source, then the Court should help ensure that an appropriate portion of the fees are mandatory and cannot be reduced through a referendum or other means.